Surat returnee dies in home quarantine in Odisha

-A Surat returnee died while being on home quarantine at a village in Odisha's Mayurbhanj district on Thursday, police said.
+A Surat returnee died while being in home quarantine at a village in Odisha's Mayurbhanj district on Thursday, police said.
 The migrant worker was identified as 54-year-old Sarat Chandra Mohanta of Bhalubasa village.

 Mohanta had returned to Odisha from Surat 10 days ago and was put under institutional quarantine at Betnoti Adarsha Vidyalaya for 7 days.
 He was discharged from the institutional quarantine three days ago and advised home quarantine.